MatejKovacic/RasPBX-install/SMS_and_MMS/README.md

 #### Updated dialplan

-Now we can update our Asterisk dialplan for handling incoming SMS and MMS messages.
+Now we need to update our Asterisk dialplan for handling incoming SMS and MMS messages.
 Dialplan for that is stored in `extensions_custom.conf`.

 `nano /etc/asterisk/extensions_custom.conf`: